EmersonDeltaV/mlflow/README.md

 1. You must have a MLFlow installed via the Edge Orchestration Marketplace

 ## Use Cases
-Currently, there is no feature yet available for MLFlow to integrate fully with MLFlow.
+Currently, there is no feature yet available for MLFlow to integrate fully with the DeltaV Edge Environment.

 ## MLFlow Setup
 1. Launch the MLFlow Web Interface: http://{edge_ip}:5000.